CescCG-AistechSpace/ShapeFile-Identifier/README.md

    ```
    python3 main.py
    ```
-4. Review your shapefile, adjust the parameters and rerun You can use [ShapeFile Viewer](https://www.chatdb.ai/tools/shapefile-viewer) to review your ShapeFile and it should appear like this:
+4. Review your shapefile, adjust the parameters and rerun
+    - You can use [ShapeFile Viewer](https://www.chatdb.ai/tools/shapefile-viewer) to review your ShapeFile.
+It should appear like this:

 Output